afyijcd/linux_2006_imac_4.1/README.md

 #### Reboot

-Reboot your iMac and almost everything should be working now.
+Reboot your iMac.
+Refind should start and youn should be able to choose legacy debian (one of three in my bootmenu) and almost everything should be working now.
+Reboot again and cleanup refind bootmenu by choosing bootentry you are NOT using and choose '-'.
+Refind asks you to hide it.
+Maybe you should go to refind.conf and uncomment showtools hidden_tags

 Here are some things to confirm:

   - Xorg should have booted properly.
 If the screen looks really corrupted, see above about disabling Wayland.
   - Run `sudo dmesg |grep drm` and confirm the accelerated video card driver is now functioning.
 You should see a message about modesetting being enabled, as well as a bunch of other information about the graphics card (detected as an RV530).